oracle-devrel/technology-engineering/cloud-infrastructure/ai-infra-gpu/AI Infrastructure/nim-gpu-oke/README.md

 * You have a [container registry](https://docs.oracle.com/en-us/iaas/Content/Registry/home.htm).
 * You have an [Auth Token](https://docs.oracle.com/en-us/iaas/Content/Registry/Tasks/registrypushingimagesusingthedockercli.htm#Pushing_Images_Using_the_Docker_CLI) to push/pull images to/from the registry.
 * Ability for your instance to authenticate via [instance principal](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/callingservicesfrominstances.htm)
-* You have access to NVIDIA AI Entreprise to pull the NIM containers.
+* You have access to **NVIDIA AI Entreprise** to pull the NIM containers.
-* You are familiar with Kubernetes and Helm basic terminology.
+* You are familiar with *Kubernetes* and *Helm* basic terminology.
-* You have a HuggingFace account with an Access Token configured to download `llama2-7B-chat`
+* You have a HuggingFace account with an Access Token configured to download `Llama2-7B-chat`.

 > [!IMPORTANT]
-> All the tests of this walkthrough have been realised with an early access version of NVIDIA NIM for LLM's with nemollm-inference-ms:24.02.rc4.
+> All tests of this walkthrough have been performed with an early access version of NVIDIA NIM for LLM's with **nemollm-inference-ms:24.02.rc4**.
 NVIDIA NIM has for ambition to make deployment of LLM's easier compared to the previous implementation with Triton and TRT-LLM.
-Therefore, this walkthrough takes back the steps of [the deployment of Triton on an OKE cluster on OCI](https://github.com/oracle-devrel/technology-engineering/tree/main/cloud-infrastructure/ai-infra-gpu/GPU/triton-gpu-oke) skipping the container creation.
+Therefore, this walkthrough assumes you've previously completed [the deployment of Triton on an OKE cluster on OCI](https://github.com/oracle-devrel/technology-engineering/tree/main/cloud-infrastructure/ai-infra-gpu/GPU/triton-gpu-oke).
+This is a continuation of that guide.

-# Docs
+### Docs

 * [NVIDIA releases NIM for deploying AI models at scale](https://developer.nvidia.com/blog/nvidia-nim-offers-optimized-inference-microservices-for-deploying-ai-models-at-scale/)
 * [Deploying Triton on OCI](https://github.com/triton-inference-server/server/tree/main/deploy/oci)